AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-2.md

 # Display our Chirps

-Ok, so we can chirp, and we can navigate to the chirps when we log in... but what about seeing them?
+OK, so we can chirp, and we can navigate to the chirps when we log in... but what about seeing them?

 Well, it's that time.